 Update 3.24.2020:The Mecklenburg County Stay at Home Order can be viewed here.
 At this time, legal services are considered an essential service.
 In a continued effort to support our clients and community, Sodoma Law is offering Virtual Legal Services.
 If you have questions about how the Stay at Home Order may impact you, your family, or your case, please contact to your attorney.

-We wanted to take a moment to connect with you as we are all faced with much uncertainty.
+Update 3.16.2020:In a continued effort to support our clients and community, Sodoma Law is offering Virtual Legal Services.
+We are equipped and able to provide a variety of legal counsel virtually to new and existing clients in both North Carolina and South Carolina.
+These services include but are not limited to: Divorce Consultations, Mediation, Parenting Coordinators, Estate Planning, Contract Drafting and Review, Divorce Concierge Services, and other Alternative Dispute Resolution methods.
+Our office is video capable, and our attorneys are available by email, phone, or video conferencing.
+We can help.We wanted to take a moment to connect with you as we are all faced with much uncertainty.
 The North Carolina Judicial Branch announced that our courts, with limited exception, will postpone cases for the next 30 days.
 Similarly, the South Carolina Judicial Branch has announced postponements for at least two weeks in non-emergency matters – individual jurisdictions have been charged with making decisions as they deem appropriate, and more uniform announcements are expected.
 This means that in both States, matters that are set for hearing during this time of delay will likely be removed and rescheduled by court administration, or by the individual parties and attorneys.
 It is our understanding that, at least for now, Courts in both States will continue to be staffed for accepting and filing documents to facilitate meeting deadlines and initiating actions.
 The situation is fluid and could change quickly.
 We will continue monitoring the situation and will keep all of our clients updated as we know more.

 This does not impact all of our clients as not everyone has litigation pending in their cases.
 For those that may have matters set during the anticipated delay period, we will be working diligently to answer questions and determine best next steps and alternatives.
 Over the coming weeks as the situation unfolds, we want to assure clients in both States that we will continue to be available to you.
 All of our attorneys and staff have access to email and phone communications.
 We also have the ability for video conferences as may be needed.
 Although we will limit in person meetings, we will schedule them on an as needed basis as determined appropriate by your attorney and the firm.